hageyahhoo/Agile2021/proposal.md

 # Learning Outcomes
 - IDENTIFY fears to (existing/emerging) technologies as an Agile Coach.
 - IDENTIFY technical issues that developers want to ask Agile Coaches for support.
-- ARTICULATE ways to enlist cooperation from developers as the Agile Coach.
+- ARTICULATE ways to enlist cooperation from developers as an Agile Coach.
-- ARTICULATE ways to improve technical skills as the Agile Coach **effectively and extremely**.
+- ARTICULATE ways to improve technical skills as an Agile Coach **effectively and extremely**.